Company Seven.

 The range of fine adjustment in azimuth (left or right) is +-30 degrees from center.
 The standard latitude range is from 26 to 90 degrees however, an optional Equatorial Wedge permits use from 4 to 64 degrees latitude.
 Throughout the full range of latitude travel the telescope remains positioned so that its center of gravity remains about constant.

 Tristand folded small (41,064 bytes) Left: Tristand with Pier Legs swung back and in for transport.
 Note carrying handle at about center of pier, Head platform set for latitude of 90 Degrees.
-The Astropier is basically the same arrangment with a longer pipe Stand section.
+The Astropier is basically the same arrangement with a longer pipe Stand section.
 (41,064 bytes).

 Click on the image for enlarged view (295,845 bytes)

 This pier Stand is provided with a convenient eyepiece and accessory holder.
 This fully machined black tray is slipped into place onto the pier, near the Equatorial Wedge, and the tray is easily removed if so desired.
-The platform is drilled through with holes to accept up to four 1.25" diameter eyepieces and there is extra space to store glasses, filters, other accessories - or a shot glass.
+The platform is drilled through with holes to accept up to four 1.25 inch diameter eyepieces and there is extra space to store glasses, filters, other accessories - or a shot glass.
+Since the compact aluminum Stand is made from thick hollow pipe stock, it is possible to use this empty center space to pack other carefully wrapped equipment within.

 For the ease of transport, the Tristand and Astropier stands incorporate a large carrying handle.
 This handle (fully machined and black anodized) can accommodate a gloved hand too.
-Since the compact aluminum Stand is made from thick hollow pipe stock, it is possible to use this empty center space to pack other carefully wrapped equipment within.
+Because of this it is convenient to pickup a Questar while attached to the Tristand and carry the assembled set in or out through any household doorway.

 QUESTAR ASTROPIER AND TRISTAND OPTIONS